If you are looking for a place to truly unwind, and get away from it all, Strathcona Park is the destination for you.

 Myra Falls Mine

-Within the Strathcona Park boundaries there is an active mine that you can drive to.
+Within the Strathcona Park boundaries, there is an active mine that you can drive to.
 In fact, you have to drive right through the mine site in order to get to the Upper Myra Falls trail.

 The Myra Falls Operation of Boliden-Westmin Resources Ltd. produces mainly zinc and copper ore.
 They have also produced significant quantities of precious metals, *yielding nearly 22 million grams (700 000 ounces) of gold and over 778 million grams (2.5 million ounces) of silver.

 Myra Falls is the only mine in BC that is located within a Provincial Park.
 In 1966 operation began as an open-pit mine.
 Today mining is an underground operation only.
-As the mine is surrounded by a Class A park all mining activities falls under a park-use permit.
+As the mine is surrounded by a Class A park all mining activities fall under a park-use permit.
 Constant monitoring ensures that environmental concerns and public safety are an integral part of the continuing mine program.

 In the past they allowed groups to tour the mine.
-However when we were there (late August), no tours were available.
+However, when we were there (late August), no tours were available.
 I wasn’t able to find any information on whether or not the tours will start up again.

 It is a bit of an effort to get there, but if you can find the time and have the energy, hiking to Canada’s tallest falls (1456 feet/444 metres) is something you should consider while visiting Strathcona Park.
 It is, however, closer to Port Alberni rather than Campbell River and Comox (like the Buttle Lake area and Forbidden Plateau mentioned above).

 The hike to the base of the falls is 15 km, with the viewpoint being another 3 km after that.
 One should also note that access to the trailhead is only accessible by water transportation (boat, kayak, canoe, etc.) with a 33 km trek from one end of Grand Central Lake to the other.
 With all of this in mind, the hike to Della Falls is typically a multi-day trip.
 In fact, a 3-day trip is recommended.